 Quality and Safety

-Many providers and all health authorities, as “owners and operators” of services such as home support, assisted living and residential care, are also voluntarily accredited through Accreditation Canada or the Commission on Accreditation of Rehabilitation Facilities (CARF), which audit health care organizations and provides a rating in relation to the organization’s compliance with a wide variety of quality standards leading to ongoing quality improvement based on best practices across Canada.
+Many providers and all health authorities, as “owners and operators” of services such as home support, assisted living and long-term care, are also voluntarily accredited through Accreditation Canada or the Commission on Accreditation of Rehabilitation Facilities (CARF), which audit health care organizations and provides a rating in relation to the organization’s compliance with a wide variety of quality standards leading to ongoing quality improvement based on best practices across Canada.
 Health authorities are accredited through Accreditation Canada based on its eight quality dimensions.

 BC Care Aide and Health Worker Registry

-Care aides and community health workers are the front-line care providers in a variety of institutional and community settings, including both home support agencies and residential care facilities.
+Care aides and community health workers are the front-line care providers in a variety of institutional and community settings, including both home support agencies and long-term care homes.
 They are an integral part of our health care system.

 By creating a central registry for all care aides and community health workers working in BC, the Ministry of Health is establishing and improving standards of care in the care aide and community health worker occupations.
 The registry was also created to serve and protect vulnerable patients, residents and clients receiving care in publicly funded health care facilities.

 Care aides or community health workers employed by publicly-funded employers in B.C. must register with the BC Care Aide and Health Worker Registry as a requirement for employment.

 Employers are required to report any alleged patient abuse by an employee to the registry at the time of suspension or termination of employment.
 This may result in a registrant’s removal from the registry and affect the individual’s eligibility to hold employment with publicly-funded health employers.

 The Ministry of Health provides funding to health authorities across British Columbia for the delivery of publicly subsidized home and community care services.
 Health authorities may provide these services directly or through contracts with not-for-profit and for-profit service providers.